 The study demonstrated the feasibility of MR-guided radiotherapy by satisfying three criteria: treatment delivery using the MR-linac, with full online planning; maximum session time of 60 minutes and passing all quality assurance (QA) tests.

 “The UMCU team’s report is the first in what we anticipate will be a long line of papers from Consortium members that validate the clinical advantages of MR-guided radiotherapy,” says co-author Kevin Brown, Global Vice President Scientific Research at Elekta.
-“The UMCU study, in particular, demonstrated that clinicians can – for each treatment session – use the integrated MRI in Elekta Unity to determine the daily position and shape of the anatomy.
-Then to generate new treatment plans that are optimized to meet the clinical goals of OAR dose constraints and target coverage, and also that therapy can be delivered in a reasonable time and with excellent quality assurance.”
+“The UMCU study, in particular, demonstrated that clinicians can – for each treatment session – use the MRI in Elekta Unity to determine the daily position and shape of the anatomy and then to generate new treatment plans that are optimized to meet the clinical goals of OAR dose constraints and target coverage.
+And, also, that therapy can be delivered in a reasonable time and with excellent quality assurance.”

 “The UMCU study, in particular, demonstrated that clinicians can – for each treatment session – use the integrated MRI in Elekta Unity to determine the daily position and shape of the anatomy.”

 The five patients in the UMCU study were treated in August 2018, each receiving five treatment sessions (fractions).
 For each fraction, clinicians performed MRI online planning with the patient in the treatment position, using the scans to optimize the treatment plans to changes in the shape and position of the target and adjacent healthy tissue.
 Intra-fraction and post-irradiation MRI scans were also acquired for offline assessment of intra-fraction motion.